willianfalbo/dating-app/backend/README.md

 `npm run docker:database`

-** Please make sure you have docker/docker compose installed.
+** Please make sure you have docker and docker-compose installed.

 ## Serve